skyphusion-labs / Studio 1.0 open train

 Rent by the second

-Rent a datacenter GPU on RunPod serverless: Wan 2.2 image-to-video from our BF16 serverless image.
+Rent a datacenter GPU on RunPod serverless: Wan 2.2 image-to-video from our BF16 serverless image, with cast LoRAs trained on the paired wan-train satellite and applied at i2v time.
 We recommend an RTX PRO 6000 as the minimum, an H200 for the better tier, and a B200 as the most optimal; the BF16 image is not recommended on an H100.
 Scale to zero when idle, so you pay nothing between renders.

 Own GPU